Caucasian neopaganism

-Caucasian Neopaganism is a category including movements of modern revival of the autochthonous religions of the indigenous peoples of the Caucasus.
+Caucasian neopaganism is a category including movements of modern revival of the autochthonous religions of the indigenous peoples of the North Caucasus.
 It has been observed by scholar Victor Schnirelmann especially among the Abkhaz and the Circassians.

 Religions

 Abkhaz native religion

 The Abkhaz native religion, or Abkhaz Neopaganism, is the contemporary Neopagan re-emergence of the ethnic religion of the Abkhaz people in Abkhazia, a revitalisation which started in the 1980s.
 The most important holy sites of the religion are the Seven Shrines of Abkhazia, each one having its own priestly clan, where rituals and prayers began to be solemnly restored from the 1990s onward.

 According to the 2003 census, 8% of the population of Abkhazia adheres to Abkhaz Paganism.
 On the 3rd of August 2012 the Council of Priests of Abkhazia was formally constituted in Sukhumi.
 The possibility to make the Abkhaz native religion one of the state religions was discussed in the following months.